CognitiveDisson/RamblerSegues-1/README.md

-# RamblerSegues
+# Super Important

-transferred to rambler-digital-solutions account
+This repository is **outdated**.
+The project `RamblerSegues` has moved to our new home - [Rambler Digital Solutions](https://github.com/rambler-digital-solutions/RamblerSegues).